jarmalmichal/Neural-Style-Transfer/README.md

 **Optimizer Choice**
 * LBFGS (default): Standard choice for NST.
 Requires less steps but uses more memory therefore each step takes longer and overall process takes more time.
 May yield slightly better results and it does not require lr as Adam.

 * Adam: Requires more steps but it's faster and more memory efficient.
 In theory LBFGS being quasi-newton method can find more optimal solution but in practice results are nearly the same (see results dir, exactly the same hyperparams setting).
 It requires lr (and in case of some images lr needs to be tweaked differently) as with all first-order methods but in case of NST learning rate can be used as a "artistic tool" so to say.
 Different lr values will yield different results.
-In the end it all depends or subjective effect we want to achieve.
+In the end it all depends on subjective effect we want to achieve.

 **Image Initialization**
 * content: Initialize with content image (default, usually best results)
-* style: Initialize with style image (requires more steps to achieve similar results to content init)
+* style: Initialize with style image (requires more steps)
-* random: Initialize with random (gaussian) noise (requires more steps to achieve similar results to content init)
+* random: Initialize with random (gaussian) noise (requires more steps)

 **Weight Tuning**